 - Accident reconstruction and computer modeling

-To learn more about how our team can help you, call the Morris Bart law firm at (225) 341-5694 to schedule your free consultation.
+To learn more about how our team can help you, call Morris Bart at (225) 341-5694 to schedule your free consultation.

 Compensation in a Baton Rouge Car Accident Claim

 Your accident may have left you injured, in pain, and unable to work, and your car damaged or even totaled.
 If you were walking or riding a bicycle when you were struck by a vehicle that failed to yield, you may have severe injuries that impact your daily life.
 The costs you sustained because of the accident could have placed a considerable financial burden on you and your family.
-A lawyer can review your case and help you to recover compensation for the monetary and non-monetary costs to which you may be entitled.
+A lawyer can review your case and help you recover compensation for the monetary and non-monetary costs you may be entitled to.

 Medical Expenses Caused by Your Injuries